Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 She said it was "very likely" that NZ citizens in Australia can come home soon.

-"That is something we can consider," she said, but added it needs to be done safely.
+"That is something we can consider," she said, but added it needed to be done safely.

-Asked if marae could be used to home some people who were homeless at the moment, Ardern said the Government will continue to work with Maori on this issue.
+Asked if marae could be used to house some people who were homeless at the moment, Ardern said the Government would continue to work with Maori on this issue.

-Bloomfield said hospitals in level 3 will start easing into elective surgeries.
+Bloomfield said hospitals in level 3 would start easing into elective surgeries.

-But it will do so safely, he said.
+But it would be done safely, he said.

+Bloomfield said that "under no circumstances" should people be injecting themselves with disinfectant.

+Ardern did not want to comment on US President Donald Trump's comments made a few days ago.

 READ MORE: